thefrontside/frontside.com/blog/2018-02-19-math-is-just-another-framework.md

 runtimes.
 Whether you're using JavaScript, Ruby or Python it "just works" every time.

-If you do happen, however, to be working in JavaScript, you're in luck.
-I wrote a library just for you called [funcadelic.js][3] that brings the magic of typeclasses into the reality of everyday JavaScript development.

 Because Functor is just the beginning.
 Like a programmer learning Ruby on Rails can start with `Controller` first, and then